3mcd/byda/README.md

 #byda.js [![Build Status](https://travis-ci.org/ericmcdaniel/byda.svg?branch=master)](https://travis-ci.org/ericmcdaniel/byda)
 ###1.1.0

-byda is a small (~4kb minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
+byda is a small (currently ~3.7kb minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
 It works great with pushState but doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
 This means you can integrate it with your own desired routing, templating, or pushState implementation without being bound to any specific API.

 The library supplies a very thin set of features for localStorage.
 You can also listen for changes by way of the 'byda' event that emits when your content